Collect data in a privacy-friendly way

 6. Assuming the product is set up to avoid storing additional device-level information, such as screen resolution or browser plugins.
 You can set it in Administration > Sites & apps > Privacy > Don’t collect visitor’s device data (on).

 Note: Piwik PRO doesn’t use device fingerprinting.
-Instead it uses a session ID.
-A session ID is a more privacy-friendly way to recognize visitor’s sessions.
+Instead it uses a session hash.
+A session hash is a more privacy-friendly way to recognize visitor’s sessions.

 Was this article helpful?